ffund/tcp-ip-essentials/lab-multicast-basic/simple.md

 and save the output.

-Next, leave the `iperf` servers running on juliet and hamlet, but also run
+Leave juliet and hamlet still subscribed to the multicast group, but also run

 ```
-iperf -s -B 230.11.111.10 -u
+sudo smcroutectl join eth1 230.11.111.10
 ```

 on ophelia.
 On romeo, run